1. Colour Correction 101

 Problem: My video is too warm (yellow-orange) or cool (blue).

 Solution: The white balance was incorrectly set on the camera when shooting.
 Go to the “Color” workspace (on the very top panel) then go to the “Color Correction” section in the top-right corner.
 Adjust the topmost slider left to “warm” the clip or right to “cool” the clip down.
 There are other sliders to play with below that will manipulate the exposure, contrast, and saturation.
 You can get an excellent result this way, but it still isn’t as good as having the White Balance properly configured when filming.
+There is also a new colour space option that we will be exploring.

 2. Sound Editing 101